 More and more businesses are going solar.
-But are solar panels worth it or even a good investment for you?
+But are solar systems worth it or even a good investment for you?
 Understanding the true value of any business decision requires that you weigh the total benefit against the total cost.
 Evaluating potential solar solutions and determining the overall return on your investment goes well beyond a simple pricing exercise.
 The benefits are multilayered and play out over many years—decades, really.

 Here are a few items to consider when evaluating potential solar solutions: